verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ## Logging
-When a Coherence cluster is provisioned, Verrazzano configures it to send logs to Elasticsearch.
+When a Coherence cluster is provisioned, Verrazzano configures it to send logs to OpenSearch.
 This is done by injecting Fluentd sidecar configuration into the Coherence resource.
 The Coherence operator will create the pod with the Fluentd sidecar.
-This sidecar periodically copies the Coherence logs from `/logs` to stdout, enabling the Fluentd DaemonSet in the `verrazzano-system` namespace to send the logs to Elasticsearch.
-Note that the Fluend sidecar running in the Coherence pod never communicates with Elasticsearch or any other network endpoint.
+This sidecar periodically copies the Coherence logs from `/logs` to stdout, enabling the Fluentd DaemonSet in the `verrazzano-system` namespace to send the logs to OpenSearch.
+Note that the Fluend sidecar running in the Coherence pod never communicates with OpenSearch or any other network endpoint.

-The logs are placed in a per-namespace Elasticsearch index named `verrazzano-namespace-<namespace>`, for example: `verrazzano-namespace-sockshop`.
+The logs are placed in a per-namespace OpenSearch index named `verrazzano-namespace-<namespace>`, for example: `verrazzano-namespace-sockshop`.
 All logs from Coherence pods in the same namespace will go into the same index, even for different applications.
 This is standard behavior and there is no way to disable or change it.